mfms-ncsu/galant-js/system-test-plan.md

 ### Graph input

 1. (!)
-Load all of of the graphs with prefix `bad` in the `src/testing` directory.
+Load all of of the graphs with prefix `bad` in the `src/testing` directory (there are six).
 There should be error messages reflecting what's wrong with these graphs.
 You should be able to select and upload all of these at once. [!!! duplicate edge should result in an error, but des not !!!] [!!! errors on layered graphs are not detected !!!]
 2. Load (+) same-coordinates.
 Instead of an error, the nodes should land on top of each other and allow user to fix this by editing.
 3. Load (+) same-position.
 In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]